helloitszak/bandcamp_volume/README.md

 - [[josh-bridge](https://github.com/josh-bridge)] Added speaker icon with mute/unmute functionality (Speaker icon changes on volume level)

 ## Known Limitations
+- The extension can't operate on custom domains without having the `<all_urls>` permission and running on every page, or having a list of every bandcamp custom domain.
 - The volume slider does not work on the compact UI yet (only album pages don't work, It will work on other pages such as the home page).
 When you make the page smaller, the volume bar does not show up on the compact UI.

 ## License
 All source code in this project are licensed under the MIT license.